AcroMedia/ansible-role-virtual-host/README.md

       - oldname.com
       - www.oldname.com
 ```
-- Empty list by default
+- **letsencrypt_certificates** is an empty list `[]` by default.
+- **name** is the filename of the cert.
+- All names listed in the list of **domains** must resolve with DNS, or LE cert registration will fail.
+- **name** is not implied and *MUST* be explicitly included in your list of **domains**.
 - Cert and key files will be created in ``/etc/letsencrypt/live/{{ name }}/``
-- All names listed in `domains:` must resolve with DNS, or LE cert registration will fail.
-- `name:` of cert is not implied and **MUST** be explicitly included in your list of domains.
 - Successful certificate registration creates 3 files, the paths of which you will then need to feed into the nginx_listeners config:
   - /etc/letsencrypt/live/{{ name }}/fullchain.pem - see `ssl_fullchain_path` below
   - /etc/letsencrypt/live/{{ name }}/chain.pem - see `ssl_intermediates_path` below
   - /etc/letsencrypt/live/{{ name }}/privkey.pem - see `ssl_key_path` below
+- The server must be able to accept port 80 tcp from anywhere, since LetsEncrypt does not publish their origin addresses.
+It's fine to restrict HTTPS (port 443) traffic with authentication or firewall rules.
+LetsEncrypt does not need access there.
+- Empty list by default

 #### nginx_listeners
 - Specifies what ports, protocols, names to serve your site on (or how to move visitors to the right place), and the paths to your SSL certs.